eduMFA/eduMFA/doc/workflows_and_tools/import/index.rst

 .. index:: GPG encryption, Encrypted Seed File

-Starting with eduMFA 2.14 you can import GPG encrypted seed files.
+You can import GPG encrypted seed files.
 All files mentioned below can be encrypted this way.

 eduMFA needs its own GPG key.
 You may create one like this::